clulab/processors/main/src/main/scala/org/clulab/processors/clulab/syntax/README.md

 First, download then maltparser from here: http://www.maltparser.org/download.html

 We are currently using version `1.9.0`.
-If you change the version number, please copy the `appdata/` directory from the malt distribution to this location in `processors`: `models/src/main/resources/appdata/`
+If you change the version number, please copy again the corresponding `appdata/` directory from the malt distribution to this location in `processors`: `models/src/main/resources/appdata/`

 Use the following commands to train the forward, i.e., left-to-right model: